pyswmm/swmmio/README.md

 *  B1 -> One block of relief sewer on Street B
 *  B2 -> Two blocks of relief sewer on Street B

-To be comprehensive, implementation scenarios should be modeled for combinations of these options; it may be more cost-effective, for example, to build releif sewers on one block of Street A and Street B in combination, rather than two blocks on either street independently.
+To be comprehensive, implementation scenarios should be modeled for combinations of these options; it may be more cost-effective, for example, to build relief sewers on one block of Street A and Street B in combination, rather than two blocks on either street independently.

 swmmio aciheves this within the version_control module.
 The `create_combinations()` function builds models for every logical combinations of the segmented flood mitigation models.
 In the example above, models for the following scenarios will be created:
 *  A1 with B1